karmab/nuages/README.md

     gateone (from https://github.com/liftoff/GateOne ) (only if you want to connect to your physical machines ssh-ing to their ilo and then running vsp ) optionally apache server  with mod_wsgi

-Ovirt SDK
+Ovirt SDK Installation
 --------

     from epel:
     yum -y install ovirt-engine-sdk

-VMware VI (vSphere) Java API Instalation
+VMware VI (vSphere) Java API Installation
 ------------

         1. Download latest version of  http://vijava.sourceforge.net/